HITLAB-DeepIGeoS/DeepIGeoS/README.md

   <p><i><a href="https://arxiv.org/abs/1502.03240" target="_blank" rel="noopener noreferrer">https://arxiv.org/abs/1502.03240</a></i></p>
 </div>

-The CRF-Net(f) is connected to P-Net and the CRF-Net(fu) is connected to R-Net.
+The CRF-Net(f) is connected to P-Net and also the CRF-Net(fu) is connected to R-Net.
 - CRF-Net(f): extend [CRF based on RNN](https://arxiv.org/abs/1502.03240) so that the pairwise potentials can be freeform functions.
 - CRF-Net(fu): integrate user interactions in our CRF-Net(f) in the interactive refinement context.
 - **But here CRF-Nets are not implemented for simplicity**